How to Repair Laminate Flooring: Detailed Floor Repair Tutorial

 Don't have access to wax or burn-in sticks?
 A makeshift alternative is crayons.
 Crayons are made from wax, so if they have the same color as your floor, you can melt them down and use them more or less as a wax filler stick.

 Melt it down with a lighter and drip the melted crayon wax onto a putty knife.
 Spread the wax onto the floor, over the damaged spots.
-Let the wax seeps into the scratches and fill them up.
+Let the wax seep into the scratches and fill them up.

 As the wax dries, take care of the excess residues with your putty knife.
 Then, carefully clean the floor with a cloth.